-The Teaching Commons has curated several helpful resources for exploring eLearning and remote teaching alongside other strategies for innovative, accessible, and diverse course design & delivery.
-If you know of other resources that may be a good fit for this page, please contact firstname.lastname@example.org
+The Teaching Commons has curated several helpful resources for exploring eLearning and flexible teaching alongside other strategies for innovative, accessible, and diverse course design & delivery.
+If you know of other resources that may be a good fit for this page, please contact email@example.com

 We have created a wealth of resources to support assessment, both in face-to-face and remote/online courses.
-The Teaching Commons also has a webinar series "12 Days of Assessment" so this page offers connection information to the live webinars, as well as access to recordings.

-Resources for remote and online teaching
+Resources for flexible and online teaching

 Teaching remotely guide